chinthaka01/Programming-Assignment-2/docs/algorithm_explanation.md

 ## Is the system in a safe state?

-Answer is 'Yes' for the given safe_input.txt system state:
+The answer is 'Yes' for the given safe_input.txt snapshot of the system at time t0 :

 - Total Resource Instances: A = 10, B = 5, C = 7
-- Available: A = 3, B = 3, C = 2
+- Available: A = 3, B = 2, C = 2
 - The algorithm finds a safe sequence where all processes can complete without deadlock

-- The safe sequence: P1 → P3 → P0 → P2 → P4
+- The safe sequence: P3 → P1 → P0 → P2 → P4

-### Example Output Screenshot:
-safe_state_screenshot
-sequence_screenshot
+### Sample Outputs Screenshot file:
+Sample Outputs/sample_outputs.png